kubernetes-sigs/kueue/keps/1282-pods-ready-requeue-strategy/README.md

 ### Exponential Backoff Mechanism

-When the kueueConfig `backoffLimitCount` is set and there are evicted workloads by waitForPodsReady, the queueManager holds evicted workloads with an exponential backoff.
+When the kueueConfig `backoffLimitCount` is set and there are evicted workloads by waitForPodsReady, the queueManager holds the evicted workloads as inadmissible workloads while exponential backoff duration.
 Duration this time, other workloads will have a chance to be admitted.

-The queueManager calculates an exponential backoff duration by [the Step function](https://pkg.go.dev/k8s.io/apimachinery/pkg/util/wait@v0.29.1#Backoff.Step).
+The queueManager calculates an exponential backoff duration by [the Step function](https://pkg.go.dev/k8s.io/apimachinery/pkg/util/wait@v0.29.1#Backoff.Step) according to the $1.41284738^{(n-1)}+Rand$ where the $n$ represents the `workloadStatus.requeueState.count`, and the $Rand$ represents the random jitter.

+Considering the `.waitForPodsReady.timeout` (default: 300 seconds),
+this duration indicates that an evicted workload with `PodsReadyTimeout` reason is continued re-queuing for the following period where the $t$ represents `.waitForPodsReady.timeout`:

+$$t(n+1) + \sum_{k=1}^{n}(1.41284738^{(k-1)} + Rand)$$

+Given that the `backoffLimitCount` equals `30` and the `waitForPodsReady.timeout` equals `300` (default), the result equals 24 hours (+ $Rand$ seconds).

 #### Evaluation

-When a workload eviction is issued with `PodsReadyTimeout` condition, a workload `.status.requeuedCount` is incremented by 1 each time　in the workload controller.
+When a workload eviction is issued with the `PodsReadyTimeout` condition, the workload controller increments the `.status.requeueState.count` by 1 each time and sets the time to the `.status.requeueState.requeueAt` when a workload will be re-queued.

-After that, when a workload `.status.requeudCount` reaches the kueueConfig `.waitForPodsReady.requeueingStrategy.backoffLimitCount`, a workload is deactivated by setting false to `.spec.active` instead of be suspended in the jobframework reconciler.
+If a workload `.status.requeueState.count` reaches the kueueConfig `.waitForPodsReady.requeueingStrategy.backoffLimitCount`, the workload controller doesn't modify `.status.requeueState` and deactivates a workload by setting false to `.spec.active`.

+After that, the jobframework reconciler adds `Evicted` condition with `WorkloadInactive` reason to a workload.
+Finally, the jobframework reconciler stops a job based in the next reconcile.

+Additionally, when a deactivated workload by eviction is re-activated, the `requeueState` is reset to null.
+If a workload is deactivated by other ways such as user operations, the `requeueState` is not reset.

 ### Test Plan